michael2012z/BitBible/markdown/KJV/files/Ps.md

 26. He sent Moses his servant; and Aaron whom he had chosen.

-27. They shewed his signs among them, and wonders in the land of Ham.his…: Heb. words of his signs
+27. They shewed his signs among them, and wonders in the land of Ham.

 28. He sent darkness, and made it dark; and they rebelled not against his word.